gcp-terraform-workshop/terraform-workshop-labs/205-network-load-balancer-gcp/README.md

 Run `terraform apply` to create all the infrastructure.

-Once the run completes you shoudl see output similar to this
+Once the run completes you should see output similar to this;

 ```hcl
 Apply complete!
 Resources: 6 added, 0 changed, 0 destroyed.